 To get started on determining how safe your boating environment is, make sure to grab a copy of my FREE Boat Safety Audit.

 This audit lists all the common boat safety equipment and enables you to check off what you have/don’t have.
 It also recommends servicing items that require maintenance in addition to listing potential procedures and policies that you might want to take on board your boat.
-Get the Boat Safety Audit here.
+Get the Video and Audit here.

 Other Boat Safety Articles/Videos